TheDolentCity/jotun/src/content/docs/campaigns/first-strike/first-strike-campaign.md

 - [Operation Dust Demon](./operation-dust-demon/): a raid of intelligence data from the Arcadia Research Station on Venus.
 - [Operation Diving Bell](./operation-diving-bell/): an engagement against an enemy base on the Ocean moon Titan.
 - [Operation Crystal Eye](./operation-crystal-eye/): a raid of sample data from Fallen Earth.
+- [Battle of Red Stars](./battle-of-red-stars/): a battle that included naval combat above and on the surface of Mars.

 ## Fallout